misiektoja/spotify_monitor/README.md

 spotify_monitor --send-test-webhook
 ```

 Email and webhooks work separately.
 If one fails, Spotify Monitor can still send the other.
-Discord-compatible messages cannot trigger `@everyone` or `@here` mentions.
+Discord messages cannot trigger `@everyone` or `@here` mentions.

 If the webhook service temporarily refuses a message, Spotify Monitor tries once more and waits at most five seconds.
 Spotify monitoring continues normally and its retry behavior is unchanged.